 Shape analysis of curves is important in various area such as computer vision, medical diagnostics, and bioinformatics.
 The basic idea is to obtain a boundary curve of an object in a 2D image or contours of a 3D object and analyse those curves to characterize the original object.
 The research on shape analysis is rich and various ideas have been proposed, e.g., point-based methods, domain-based shape representations and parameterized curve representations.
-One of the earliest can be traced to Kendall [Ken84], in which the representation of a shape uses landmarks.
+Work on this topic can be traced back to Kendall [8], in which the representation of a shape uses landmarks.
 However, the choices of landmarks is subjective and may significantly influence the analysis of the original objects.
 For example, Figure 1 shows the geodesics given by two different landmarks.
 As a matter of fact, the represented points of the bottom figure in Figure 1 is chosen by using the elastic shape analysis.
 Specifically, unlike the landmarks approach, the elastic shape analysis also takes reparameterization of curves into account.

 Fig. 1.
-Geodesics without and with reparameterization are given by the frameworks of landmark-based Kendall's shape analysis [Ken84], [DM98] and elastic shape analysis [SKJJ11] respectively.
+Geodesics without and with reparameterization are given by the frameworks of landmark-based Kendall's shape analysis [8], [2] and elastic shape analysis [13] respectively.

 Many frameworks for elastic shape analysis have been proposed.
-Younes [You98] first introduced this kind of framework for general 2D curves.
-Younes et al. [YMSM08] studied on elastic analysis of closed curves using complex representations of 2D coordinates of curves.
-Srivastava et al. [SKJJ11] further defined a novel mathematical framework called the square root velocity functions (SRVFs), which include curves in Euclidean spaces of any dimension.
+Younes [15] first introduced a framework for general 2D curves.
+Younes et al. [16] studied on elastic analysis of closed curves using complex representations of 2D coordinates of curves.
+Srivastava et al. [13] further defined a novel mathematical framework called the square root velocity functions (SRVFs), which include curves in Euclidean spaces of any dimension.

 Elastic shape analysis draws more and more attention due to its superior theoretical results and effectiveness.
-The price for the better effectiveness is the relatively expensive in computing various objects, e.g., geodesic, mean.
-In this paper, the framework of SRVF defined in [SKJJ11] is considered.
-The advantage of SRVF framework is that it converts the complicate Riemannian metric into the standard \mathbb{L}^2 metric and preserve the isometry of rotation and reparameterization group action.
-This allows to define the shape space in a relative simple way.
-In [HGSA14], a closed form of distance approximation for closed curves, which is invariant to curve scaling and translation, is used and a Riemannian approach is proposed to improve the efficiency and effectiveness for further removing rotation and reparameterization.
-In this paper, we explore the same idea of [HGSA14] and improve the efficiency in the computation of removing the rotation and reparameterization without using distance approximation.
-Also unlike the approach in [HGSA14], a geodesic can be obtained.
+The price for enhanced effectiveness can be an increase in computational cost in geodesic, mean, etc. In this paper, the SRVF framework defined in [13] is considered.
+The SRVF framework converts the complicated Riemannian metric into the standard $\mathbb{L}^2$ metric and preserves the isometry of the rotation and reparameterization group actions.
+This allows us to define the shape space in a relatively simple way.
+In [5], a closed form of distance approximation for closed curves, which is invariant to curve scaling and translation, is used and a Riemannian approach is proposed to improve the efficiency and effectiveness of removing rotation and reparameterization.
+In this paper, we explore the same idea of [5] and improve the efficiency in the computation of removing the rotation and reparameterization without using approximation of closed curve distance.
+Also unlike the approach in [5], a geodesic is obtained.

-Two commonly used methods of computing the geodesic in elastic shape space are shooting method [KSMJ04] and path straightening method [LS85] [KS06] [JKSJ07] [SKJJ11].
+Two commonly used methods of computing the geodesic in elastic shape space are the shooting method [10] and the path straightening method [11] [9] [7] [13].
 The path straightening method has the advantage that all the iterates of paths connect the two points while the shooting method does not.
 In this paper, we focus on the path straightening method.